Celebrating Eleven Years Online...!

 Interior

 The proposed Interior Arrangement is so-far planned to be very similar to that of the Boojum 25.
 Since Ferdinand has a large flush fore deck, there is an enormous amount of space in the forward cabin (for such a small boat).
-Right forward is the head.
+Right forward is the head / shower compartment - roughly the size of an airline head compartment.
 Just aft of that is a settee on each side much like a sail boat, and a table between.
-The settees form the guest berths.
-Just aft of the settee area is the Pilot House, having a seat to starb'd to accommodate the pilot and the galley.
-The galley would have nearly enough space to have a mild "L" or "U" shape.
+The settees form the "guest" berths.
+Just aft of the "saloon" is the Pilot House, having a seat to starb'd to accommodate the pilot, and a galley to port.
+The galley would have enough room athwartships to have a mild "L" or "U" shape.

-Aft of the pilot house is a sleeping cabin, having a large double berth on top of a wide platform at about waist height from the pilot house.
-Below that 'sleeping deck' will be a rather large sized storage locker for clothes, extra bedding, lines, fenders, paint, etc. i.e. all the stuff that inevitably finds its way aboard.
+Aft of the pilot house is the sleeping cabin, which features a large double berth on top of a wide platform at about waist height from the pilot house.
+Below that 'sleeping deck' is a rather large storage locker for clothes, extra bedding, lines, fenders, paint, etc. i.e. all the stuff that inevitably finds its way aboard.

-What gives "largeness" to the interior is that the cabins all extend right to the edge of the bulwark.
-The aft cabin is therefore wider than it is long.
-There would be enough space to have a one foot wide (30cm) shelf on either side of the berth with plenty of storage inside - and... the berth would still be a full king size.
-Now that is really something on a 24' boat...!
+What gives "largeness" to the interior is that the cabins all extend all the way outboard to the edge of the bulwark.
+The aft sleeping cabin is therefore wider than it is long.
+There would be enough room to have a one foot wide (30cm) shelf on either side of the berth with plenty of storage inside - and... the berth would still be a full king size.
+Now that is really saying something for a 24' boat...!

-As with the Boojum, heat would be provided by a Wallas forced air or circulating water system.
-Alternate possibilities are Espar or the excellent Hurricane heaters.
+As with the Boojum, heat would ideally be provided by a Wallas forced air furnace or circulating water system.
+Alternate possibilities are Kabola or the excellent Hurricane heaters.
 Cooking would be on a two burner stove with oven.
-My own preference for a vessel of this size would be to use kerosene.
+My own preference on a vessel of this size would be to use kerosene.
 Yet another option is to simply use a Wallas diesel range.
-Though it does not have an oven, it is an excellent little stove.
+Though the Wallas range does not have an oven, it is an excellent little stove.

 With well-placed kerosene lamps, the interior would be very cozy indeed.